-In-combination effects from interactions with other plans and projects was considered in the assessment and the mitigation measures incorporated into the Draft Plan, are seen to be robust to ensure there will be no effect on the integrity of any European site as a result of the implementation of the Draft Plan and associated Proposed Material Alterations either alone or in-combination with other plans/projects.
+In-combination effects from interactions with other plans and projects are considered and the mitigation measures incorporated into the Draft Plan are seen to be robust to ensure that there will be no significant effects as a result of the implementation of the Plan either alone or in-combination with other plans/projects.

-Taking into account the mitigation measures already incorporated into the Plan, as well as additional mitigation integrated into the Proposed Material Alterations that would also contribute towards mitigation of effects, it is concluded that the Proposed Material Alterations to the Draft Sligo County Development Plan 2024-2030 are not foreseen to give rise to any effect on the ecological integrity of any European Site, alone or in combination with other plans or projects.
-This evaluation is made in view of the conservation objectives of the habitats or species, for which these sites have been designated.
+Having incorporated mitigation measures into the Draft Plan, it has been demonstrated that the Draft Plan is not foreseen to give rise to any significant adverse effects to designated European sites, alone or in combination with other plans or projects.
+This demonstration has been made in view of the conservation objectives of the habitats and/or species, for which these sites have been designated.